tostman1/WS21LinkTree/README.md

 # LinkFree

-A free and open source alternative to LinkTree!
+A free and open source alternative to LinkTree made by michaelbarney!
+Thanks for letting us use your work!

 [Website](https://michaelbarney.github.io/LinkFree)